Kenyan Shilling (KSh)

 Common Uses of the Kenyan Shilling

-- âĒScientific research â expressing currency values in published studies and experimental data
+- âĒScientific research â expressing currency values in published studies, experimental data, and journal articles where SI unit conventions apply

-- âĒEngineering design â specifying currency requirements in technical drawings and calculations
+- âĒEngineering design â specifying currency requirements in technical drawings, calculations, and simulation input files across metric and imperial systems

-- âĒEducation â teaching currency concepts in physics and engineering courses
+- âĒEducation â teaching currency concepts in physics, engineering, and applied science courses with worked examples in multiple unit systems

 Did You Know?